-If you’ve just searched ‘what is a blog’ (or the like) then the chances are you know something about the subject, but are seeking more in depth information.
+If you’ve just searched for ‘what is a blog’ (or the like) then the chances are you know something about the subject already, but are seeking more insightful information.

-To finish it all off, I’ll try to guess the real reason you’re here.
+To finish it all off, I’m going to guess the real reason you’re here.
 So, get comfy, settle in and enjoy.